 Don't pay more than you have to in taxes.
 Use home business tax planning to find the best end-of-the-year tax deductions.

-I have no problem paying taxes (what the money is used for is the subject for another day), but that doesn't mean I'm going to pay more?than I have to.
+I have no problem paying taxes, but that doesn't mean I'm going to pay more than I have to.
 Indeed, this is the time of year that I start casting about, looking for ways to pile on the deductions.
-After all, with my husband starting work as a college professor, and an increase in the income from my home business, we are doing what we can to stay in our comfortable tax bracket for a little while longer.
+My husband just started work as a college professor.
+I've increased my home business income.
+We are doing what we can to stay in our comfortable tax bracket for a little while longer.

-This doesn't mean that we mis-represent our income to the IRS.
+This doesn't mean that we misrepresent our income to the IRS.
 Far from it.
-Instead, we look for ways to minimize our income, legally, with the help of tax deductions.
+Instead, we look for ways to reduce our tax liability legally with the help of tax deductions.

 What is a Tax Deduction?

 A tax deduction is less valuable than a tax credit, though.
-A tax deduction lowers the amount of income you are taxed on.
+It lowers the amount of income you are taxed on.
 A tax credit acts like a gift card, directly reducing, dollar for dollar, the amount you owe in taxes.
-Tax deductions are useful, though, since they do reduce the amount of your income that you are required to pay taxes on.
-And, if you plan properly, can help keep you in a lower marginal tax bracket.
+Tax deductions are useful since they reduce the amount of your income you are required to pay taxes on.
+With proper home business tax planning, deductions can help keep you in a lower marginal tax bracket.

-- Charitable contributions: Make an end-of-the-year donation to your church, or to some other tax-exempt charitable organization.
-If you don't have the cash, but still want a deduction, you can actually get a tax deduction for the value of goods donated.
-I don't normally get a receipt for donations of goods, but this year I'm seriously considering going through my closet and emptying out a few bins, and getting the receipt.
+- Charitable contributions: Make an end-of-the-year donation to your church or to some other tax-exempt charitable organization.
+If you don't have the cash but still want a deduction, you can get a tax deduction for the value of goods donated.
+I don't normally get a receipt for donations of goods, but this year I'm seriously considering going through my closet, donating, and getting the receipt.

-- Retirement account contributions: If you have maxed out your traditional 401k or your traditional IRA, consider making an extra contribution.
-You'll be better funding your retirement, and increasing your tax efficiency for this year.
-You can wait on the IRA if you want; you have until April 15th of the following year to make contributions.
+- Retirement account contributions: If you have maxed out your traditional 401(k) or your traditional IRA, consider making an extra contribution.
+You'll be better at funding your retirement and increasing your tax efficiency for this year.
+You can wait on the IRA if you want.
+You have until Tax Day of the following year to make contributions.
 So you can hold off and see if it will benefit you as you prepare your taxes.

 - HSA contributions: If you have a Health Savings Account (HSA), and haven't maxed out your contributions, put a little more in there.
-I plan to contribute a couple thousand dollars more to my HSA for 2011 (as with an IRA, you have until April 15th of the following year to make contributions).
+I plan to contribute a couple of thousand dollars more to my HSA for 2011 (as with an IRA, you have until Tax Day of the following year to make contributions).

 - Investment losses: Did you lose some money in investments this year?
 If so, you can “harvest” the losses and deduct them.
 First, use them to offset any capital gains.
 Next, you can offset up to $3,000 of your other income with investment losses.
 As long as you pay attention to the IRS wash sale rule, you shouldn't have a problem.